alemidev/postwoman/README.md

 While PostWoman will never be as fully featured as other graphical tools, it doesn't need to be to provide a solid API testing framework.

 # Usage
-Install with `cargo install postwoman`
+Install with `cargo install postwoman`, or download a pre-built binary from the [releases](https://github.com/alemidev/postwoman/releases) page

 `postwoman` expects a `postwoman.toml` collection in your cwd.
 A different file or path can be specified with the global `-c` option.